Organize business contacts

 Once your contacts are saved into one database, you can begin to create your company follow-through protocol.
 For this task, you will need to set up a calendar reminder system.

-If you use a PDA, your reminders can be programmed into your schedule.
+If you use a smartphone or PDA, your reminders can be programmed into your schedule.
 ACT, Outlook and Entourage provide quick reminders in your daily schedule and provide am auto dial option from your computer.
 You can be alerted every day when a client should be called or a follow up appointment scheduled.
 A huge benefit of these programs is the ability to schedule all of your follow up calls and letters when you input the new contact name.
 There is also new technology available that allows you to download your tasks and client info into your cell phone.

 The software from your email database or an Excel spreadsheet will also work but it is more difficult to link directly to a reminder calendar.
 To use this system, store each name into a group.
 For instance, group your weekly calls, monthly calls etc. into subfolders.
 This method definitely requires more time and personal organizational skills.
 You will need to print this list regularly, make hand-written notes and refer to it as you make calls.